Sleeping in Airports

 Locations & Seating

-Seating is plentiful, but there’s a hitch: most seats are metal and come with armrests, so they aren’t exactly sleep-friendly.
+Seating is plentiful, but there’s a hitch: most seats are metal and come with armrests, so they aren’t sleep-friendly.
 Try contorting yourself into a sleep position or opt for the floor like other travellers – a sleep mat or blanket will provide some much-needed cushion.
 Depending on your spot, look for areas of carpeting.

 A few travellers have reported putting chairs together for a makeshift bed in the food court, only for security staff to let them know it’s not allowed.